 - The biscuit should have a beautiful butter flavor.
 Bland ruins it all.

-- Golden sheen and cinnamon-sugar on that biscuit, by the way.
+- Golden sheen and cinnamon-sugar on the biscuit are necessary.

-It sounds like a tall order, no?
-Well we can do it.
-And it’s much easier than you would ever imagine.
+It sounds like a tall order, doesn’t it?
+Well, it’s easier than you can imagine.

-First order of business: peel the peaches and cut into chunks.
+- Peel the peaches and cut into chunks.
 Peach chunks easily fit on your spoon and they don’t become as flimsy as peach slices.
+Peach chunks are also the best for peach bread and peach pie, too.

-I know there are a few different ways to make cobbler– and definitely some very passionate peach cobbler eaters!
-There’s the cake-like variety that I believe starts out with batter on the bottom which floats up to the top.
-Then there is the sweetened biscuit variety.
+There are plenty of ways to make peach cobbler.
+There’s a cake-like variety which combines cake batter and peaches.
+The cake batter is actually on the bottom and floats above the peaches as it all bakes.
 Of course it’s all personal preference, but I definitely gravitate towards the biscuit.
-There’s more crunchy texture and the whole thing tastes wholesome and rich, especially when the warm sticky peach syrup and vanilla ice cream cross paths.
+There’s more crunchy texture and the whole thing tastes wholesome and rich, especially when the warm sticky peach syrup and vanilla ice cream topping cross paths.

 - 1/4 cup (50g) packed light or dark brown sugar